Seven Sisters station: History

 The station was constructed by the Great Eastern Railway (GER) on its Stoke Newington & Edmonton Railway line and opened on 22 July 1872.
 On 1 January 1878, the GER opened a branch line, the Palace Gates Line, from Seven Sisters station to Noel Park and later that year to Palace Gates (Wood Green) station.

-The Palace Gates Line was closed by British Rail in 1963 for passengers and 1964 for freight, with the branch line track and platforms at Seven Sisters later removed.
+The Palace Gates Line was closed by British Railways in 1963 for passengers and 1964 for freight, with the branch line track and platforms at Seven Sisters later removed.
 The single track curve to used by these trains en route to Tottenham Hale, Stratford and remained open however, and over the years has been used by a "Parliamentary" service between Liverpool Street and Enfield Town to avoid the need to institute closure proceedings for that curve, as well as the one linking South Tottenham with the West Anglia Main Line at Tottenham South Junction and even the Coppermill Junction to Stratford line for some years prior to its reopening to regular passenger trains in 2005.
 In the spring 2025 timetable, two trains (the 23:42 Enfield Town to Liverpool Street on Mondays to Thursdays and the 05:30 Liverpool Street to Enfield Town on Saturdays) both use this route and stop at the station.

 On 24 July 1967, planning permission was granted to convert the station for London Underground use.
 The first section of the Victoria line opened on 1 September 1968, serving Seven Sisters, although a shared entrance and interchange facilities with the surface station were not opened until December 1968.
 The original GER entrance to the station was situated in West Green Road at the north end of the surface station, but the new combined entrance was opened in Seven Sisters Road at the south end on the site of a former wood merchants' yard, connecting to the west end of the Victoria line platforms.
 The original (1872) entrance was closed at that time.

 The National Rail platforms are not at street level.
 Platform 1 (towards London Liverpool Street) is accessed by twin staircases.
 Platform 2 (towards Enfield Town & Cheshunt) has a staircase and an "up" escalator.

 A second entrance at the east end includes the main Victoria line ticket hall, and is accessed via subways on each side of High Road just north of the junction with Seven Sisters Road.
 There are three Victoria line platforms at Seven Sisters, with one platform reserved for services which terminate at the station to return to the depot or reverse back into central London, although a connection is available for trains to continue to Walthamstow Central.